 Europe should use the MFF to build on its own strengths.
 The EU remains the largest economy and trading community in the world.
 With sufficient funding in technology and innovation, paired with strong European cooperation, the EU can maintain its position as a global leader.

-To find out more about this topic, follow the link to this op-ed on the EU budget by Airbus CEO Tom Enders in Politico.
+To find out more about this topic, follow this link.